sneha1342/ECON4970-White_Collar_Crimes/README.md

 ## Project Summary
 This project dives deeper into financial transactions, particularly those that are illegal.
-Using a dataset focusing on Black Money Transactions, I was able to develop essential skills in R.
+Using a dataset focusing on Black Money Transactions, I was able to develop essential skills in R....

 ## Key Objectives